DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Fetch API as an alternative to XHR requests, some server side study cases, a few algorithm challenges on Codefights and FreeCodeCamp, and a lot of headaches.

 **Thoughts:** What I'm studying now is, possible, the toughest challenge since I embarked on this journey.
 Async requests, Promises and other related concepts are fundamental though, so I'd better practice relentlessly.

+### Day 86-87: 2018 June 7th, 8th

+**Today's Progress**: Started to tackle Backbone.js.
+It's weird, but from I've got so far, it'd be very interesting to learn.

+**Thoughts:** So far I've been mixing 	quite a few concepts and languages, but I feel like I'm becoming able to sustain the mental effort.
+I plan to focus on a few areas very soon though.